mimc83/Dotfiles/README.md

 # Dotfiles
 Configuration files for various programs I use.
-Nothing flashy.

 These are far from complete, or even pretty.
 Most of them are Frankensteined from other dotfiles I find in forums and such.
 This repository is more geared for keeping all my config files organized for my desktop and laptop.